-At the time of this 2020 CHNA publication, COVID-19, an infectious disease caused by the newly discovered SARS-CoV-2 virus, has dramatically impacted individual and community health.
-COVID 19 is thought to spread primarily through close person-to-person contact.
+At the time of this 2021 CHNA publication, COVID-19, an infectious disease caused by the newly discovered SARS-CoV-2 virus, has dramatically impacted individual and community health.
+COVID-19 is spread primarily through close person-to-person contact.
 Reported illnesses have ranged from very mild, including cases with no reported symptoms, to severe, including illness resulting in death.
-The Centers for Disease Control and Prevention and the Florida Department of Health continue to release guidelines to limit individual exposure to the virus and slow the spread of the disease.
+The Centers for Disease Control and Prevention and the Florida Department of Health continue to release guidelines to limit individual exposure to the virus, promote COVID-19 vaccination, and slow the spread of the disease.